top of page

 • Great for: Intermediate boxers or those wanting an old-school feel with solid speed.

-Final Thoughts
+Final Thoughts on Skipping Ropes

 Skipping rope might seem basic, but it’s a powerful training tool that develops core boxing skills and keeps your conditioning sharp.
 Whether you’re just starting or stepping up your training, the right rope can make a big difference.
 Choose one that suits your skill level and training goals—and get jumping!

-Here's some options we recommend:
+Here are some options we recommend:

 Boxing Wraps